cheapsteak/react-transition-group-plus/README.md

 ### Usage

 Usage of TransitionGroupPlus is nearly identical to ReactTransitionGroup.
-See the [guide on react's website]((https://facebook.github.io/react/docs/animation.html#low-level-api-reacttransitiongroup)) on how to use ReactTransitionGroup.
+(See the [guide on react's website]((https://facebook.github.io/react/docs/animation.html#low-level-api-reacttransitiongroup)) on how to use ReactTransitionGroup)

 It takes an additional _optional_ prop `transitionMode` that can have the following values:

-- `simultaneous` _(default)_
+- `simultaneous` _(default. you can leave out this prop out altogether)_
   `componentWillEnter` and `componentWillLeave` will be run at the same time.
 - `out-in`
   Wait for the outgoing component's `componentWillLeave` to finish before calling the incoming component's `componentWillEnter`.